Sarosim/CUBE-Rota/README.md

 As a landing page, the most important goals are to convey the message why this is good for the operations manager, the store manager, the caterer or the manager of an agency **and** to be eye-catching, visually appealing.

-Pictures are telling 1000 words, so I choose a picture with a diary, a desk, a pen and a phone to generate the impression of **office work**, **scheduling** and **communication**.
+Pictures are telling 1000 words, so I choose a [picture](https://github.com/Sarosim/CUBE-Rota/blob/master/assets/agenda-2295709_1920.jpg) with a diary, a desk, a pen and a phone to generate the impression of **office work**, **scheduling** and **communication**.
-The picture is from Pixabay, where it is available *Free for commercial use No attribution required.*
+It is from Pixabay, where it is available *Free for commercial use No attribution required.*

 The headline message tells:
 - "Cost effective" - so you can save money